MSKose/django-notes/Django Fundamentals/django-starter.md

 SECRET_KEY = config("SECRET_KEY")
 ```

-- Open a .gitignore file and paste [this](https://www.toptal.com/developers/gitignore/api/django) (or [this](https://www.toptal.com/developers/gitignore/api/django,macos) for MacOs)into it
+- Open a .gitignore file and paste [this](https://www.toptal.com/developers/gitignore/api/django) (or [this](https://www.toptal.com/developers/gitignore/api/django,macos) for MacOs) into it
 - Add your app name as a string to your INSTALLED_APPS list in projectname/settings.py
-- After setting up your dependencies run these command:
+- After setting up your dependencies run these commands:

 ```python
 # to see the installed dependencies: